2nd former aide accuses Cuomo of sexual harassment

 "I understood that the governor wanted to sleep with me, and felt horribly uncomfortable and scared," Bennett told the Times.
 "And was wondering how I was going to get out of it and assumed it was the end of my job."

-Bennett said Cuomo also told her he wanted a girlfriend, “preferably in the Albany area,” and he was lonely since breaking up in 2019 with Sandra Lee, a chef and TV personality.
+Bennett said Cuomo also told her he wanted a girlfriend, "preferably in the Albany area," and he was lonely since breaking up with Sandra Lee, a chef and TV personality.

 Bennett also said she tried to change the subject when Cuomo's comments were making her uncomfortable, telling him she was thinking of getting a tattoo.
-Cuomo, she told the Times, responded by suggesting she put the tattoo on her buttocks to avoid people seeing it when she wore a dress.
+Cuomo, she told the Times, responded by suggesting she put the tattoo on her buttocks.

 Bennett said she informed Cuomo's chief of staff, Jill DesRosiers, about the interaction less than a week later.
 She said she was transferred to another job on the opposite side of the Capitol.
-At the end of June, she said she also gave a statement to a special counsel for Cuomo.
+At the end of June she also gave a statement to a special counsel for Cuomo.

 Garvey acknowledged that the complaint had been made and that Bennett had been transferred as a result to a position in which she had already been interested.